devopsyuva/terraform-deep-dive/T01-Terraform-architecture-workflow/terraform-manifest-new/README.md

 # Terraform new block called terraform settings
 - sample file which is having terraform and provider block.
+  - Terraform block contains terraform settings, which also has required providers it will use to provision your infrastucture.
+  - Provider block contains configuration specific to provider like AWS, Azure etc.,
+  - A provider is a plugin that terraform uses to create and manage your resources.
+  - Multi-provider configuration:
+    - Inorder to define multiple configurations for a same provider.
+    - If we want one resource to be created in Region ```us-east-1``` and another resource in Region ```us-east-2```.
+    ```
+    terraform {
+      required_providers {
+        aws = {
+          source  = "hashicorp/aws"
+          version = "~> 3.0, <4.0"
+        }
+      required_version = ">= 0.14.9"
+      }
+    }
+    # The default provider configuration; resources that begin with `aws_` will use
+    # it as the default, and it can be referenced as `aws`.
+    provider "aws" {
+      region = "us-east-1"
+    }

+    # Additional provider configuration for west coast region; resources can
+    # reference this as `aws.west`.
+    provider "aws" {
+      alias  = "west"
+      region = "us-west-2"
+    }
+    ```
 ```
 root@ubuntuserverdocker:~/aws-terraform/terraform-aws-instances# cat provider.tf
 terraform {